 Admit it: You're one of them.

-Part impatient, part paranoid, all annoying, the human notification bot has yet to quite grasp the asynchronous nature of e-mail and keeps insisting it can act like an instant messenger.
-For everyone one e-mail that’s required, the human notification bot will send three.
+Part impatient, part paranoid, all annoying, the human notification bot has yet to quite grasp the asynchronous nature of email and keeps insisting it can act like an instant messenger.
+For every one email that’s required, the human notification bot will send three.
 You know, just to make sure you got the message.
 You got the message, right?
 Please respond.

-The novelist believes that people actually read e-mails over two sentences long.
+The novelist believes that people actually read emails over two sentences long.
 Featuring body text replete with bold/italic/underline formatting, peppered with an abundance of lists and bullets, the novelists’ emails are all-encompassing.
 And they’re great to keep at the top of your inbox if you need help sleeping during those long bus or subway commutes.

-Overthinkers spend more time crafting e-mails than doing actual work, wasting their precious moments parsing every possible interpretation of every sentence to make sure they’re not coming off the wrong way.
-Ensuring there's a healthy exclamation mark to period ratio (You know, to ensure that the message is playful without seeming too playful!), you'll find that the more polite the overthinker tries to sound, the more angry he or she actually is.
+Overthinkers spend more time crafting emails than doing actual work, wasting their precious moments parsing every possible interpretation of every sentence to make sure they’re not coming off the wrong way.
+Emails from the overthinker always have a carefully crafted exclamation-point-to-period ratio (You know, to ensure that the message is playful without seeming too playful!).
+You’ll also find that the more polite the overthinker tries to sound, the more angry he or she actually is.

 “👏 👏 👏 ”

 A distant cousin of the human notification bot, the emojist feels compelled to respond to every thread with some type of unnecessary set of emoji (and for some reason, it’s always three).
 While the meaning is abundantly clear to him or her, trying to decipher what exactly the praise hands emoji means in the context of a lengthy feedback thread can be more frustrating than fun. 💃

 Give the short-hander credit — unlike the novelist, he or she understands that messages should get to the point.
 But being short and being succinct aren’t always the same thing, especially when reading it makes you think WTF?